-In 2002 a unique archaeological find was announced: a limestone ossuary (bone box) that may have held the remains of James the “brother” of Jesus.
-The box dates to first century Palestine and is inscribed in Jesus’ native language, Aramaic, with the words “James, son of Joseph, brother of Jesus.”
+In 2002, a unique archaeological find was announced: a limestone ossuary (or bone box) that may have held the remains of James, the “brother” of Jesus.
+The box dates to first-century Palestine and is inscribed in Jesus’ native language, Aramaic, with the words “James, son of Joseph, brother of Jesus.”

 The Source of the Controversy

 The New Testament is explicit that Mary was a virgin at the time she conceived Jesus by the Holy Spirit.
-Christian tradition--later infallibly affirmed by the Church--acknowledges that she remained a virgin afterwards.
+Christian tradition—later infallibly affirmed by the Church—acknowledges that she remained a virgin afterward.
 The great majority of Christians acknowledges this.
 Only the Protestant community dissents.

-But there are certain questions to be answered, such as who the "brethren" or "brothers" of Christ mentioned in Scripture are.
+But there are certain questions to be answered, such as: Who are the “brethren” or “brothers” of Christ mentioned in Scripture?

 Which applies to the brethren of Christ in Scripture?

-The step-brother hypothesis was the most common until St. Jerome (the turn of the fifth century), who popularized the idea that the brethren were cousins.
+The stepbrother hypothesis was the most common until Jerome (the turn of the fifth century) popularized the idea that the brethren were cousins.
 One would not guess this from a casual reading of the New Testament, but many have tried to deduce it from statements in the New Testament.

-Part of the issue turns on the meaning of the word "brother."
+Part of the issue turns on the meaning of the word brother.
 Thus far we have been discussing the English word brother for simplicity.
 The Greek equivalent (adelphos) includes the same concepts in its range of meaning.
-But Greek also has a word for "cousin" (anepsios), which seems to have been the normal word used when referring to cousins.
-An advocate of the cousin hypothesis would need to explain why it wasn't used if Christ’s brethren were cousins.
+But Greek also has a word for “cousin” (anepsios) that seems to have been the normal word used when referring to cousins.
+An advocate of the cousin hypothesis would need to explain why it wasn’t used if Christ’s brethren were cousins.

-In fact, there was no word for "cousin" in Aramaic.
-If one wanted to refer to the cousin relationship, one has to use a circumlocution such as “the son of his uncle” (brona d-`ammeh).
-This often is too much trouble, so broader kinship terms are used that don’t mean “cousin” in particular; e.g., ahyana ("kinsman"), qariwa ("close relation"), or nasha ("relative").
-One such term is aha, which literally means “brother” but is also frequently used in the sense of “relative, kinsman.”
+In fact, there was no word for “cousin” in Aramaic.
+If one wanted to refer to the cousin relationship, one had to use a circumlocution such as “the son of his uncle” (brona d-`ammeh).
+This often is too much trouble, so broader kinship terms are used that don’t mean “cousin” in particular; e.g., ahyana (“kinsman”), qariwa (“close relation”), or nasha (“relative”).
+One such term is aha, which means literally “brother” but is also frequently used in the sense of “relative” or “kinsman.”

-The first Christians in Palestine, not having a word for cousin, would normally have referred to whatever cousins Jesus had with such a general term and, in translating their writing or speech into Greek, it is quite likely that the Aramaic word aha would have been rendered literally with the Greek word for brother (adelphos).
+The first Christians in Palestine, not having a word for “cousin,” normally would have used a general term to refer to whatever cousins Jesus had.
+In translating their writing or speech into Greek, it is quite likely that the Aramaic word aha would have been rendered literally with the Greek word for “brother” (adelphos).

 There may be as many as seven men named James mentioned in the New Testament.
 For our purposes the most important are:

 It is the first whose ossuary may have been found.
 He often was called “James the Just” and was martyred in the A.D.
-60s (Josephus, Jewish Antiquities20:9).
-He is not the same as James son of Zebedee, who was martyred earlier (Acts 12:2).
+60s (cf. Josephus, Jewish Antiquities 20:9).
+He is not the same as James son of Zebedee, who was martyred earlier (cf. Acts 12:2).
 Advocates of the cousin interpretation commonly seek to identify him with James son of Alphaeus.

 Engaging the Argument

-This argument seems flatly erroneous.
-The inscription does not state that Jesus and James were "literally" brothers.
+This argument is flatly wrong.
+The inscription does not state that Jesus and James were “literally” brothers.
 It says that they were brothers, period.
-It doesn't say "James, son of Joseph, literal brother of Jesus."
+It doesn’t say “James, son of Joseph, literal brother of Jesus.”

-And what does Witherington mean by "literally"?
-To most ears, the most literal meaning of “brother” is full brother, all the other senses being in some sense accommodated to this primary sense.
-But we know that James can't be a full brother because Joseph was not Jesus' biological father.
-(A point that Witherington, who has written a book critical of liberal reinterpretations of Jesus, presumably acknowledges.)
+And what does Witherington mean by “literally”?
+To most ears, the most literal meaning of brother is “full brother,” all the other senses being in some sense accommodated to this primary sense.
+But we know that James cannot be a full brother because Joseph was not Jesus’ biological father (a point that Witherington, who has written a book critical of liberal reinterpretations of Jesus, acknowledges).

-Witherington is trying to get too much out of the single word "brother" in the inscription.
-It's range of meaning is simply too broad to rule out James being a step-brother.
+Witherington is trying to get too much out of the single word for “brother” in the inscription.
+Its range of meaning is simply too broad to rule out James being a stepbrother.

-Even in English, which has a gigantic vocabulary that includes a term for step-brother, we tend to use just "brother."
-Someone making introductions is more likely to say "This is my brother" than "This is my step-brother," unless family relations are unusually icy.
+Even in English, which includes the term stepbrother, we tend to use just brother.
+Someone making introductions is more likely to say, “This is my brother” than “This is my stepbrother,” unless family relations are icy.

-Witherington dismissed the cousin hypothesis by simply asserting, "there certainly was an Aramaic word for 'cousin' that could have been used in this inscription but was not."
+Witherington dismisses the cousin hypothesis by simply asserting, “There certainly was an Aramaic word for ‘cousin’ that could have been used in this inscription but was not.”
 For this argument to work, several premises have to be granted: